sohansputhran/sohansputhran/README.md

 ## Hello, folks! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">
-My name is Sohan Puthran and I graduated with a Master's degree in Data Science from Illinois Institute of Technology (Spring 2021).
-I'm from India, living in USA and currently working on Pricing Engine at Airriva.
+My name is Sohan Puthran and I graduated with a Master's degree in Data Science from Illinois Institute of Technology (Summer 2021).
+I'm living in USA and currently working as a Junior Data Scientist on Pricing Engine at Airriva.

 ## A Learner and a Data Scientist!

 - 🔭 Junior Data Scientist at Airriva.
-- 🌱 Graduated with a Masters degree in Data Science from Illinois Institute of Technology,Chicago this Spring.
+- 🌱 Working on my personal website: https://sohansputhran.github.io/
 - 👯 I’m always in the quest to learn and improve my Data Science skills everyday.
 - :earth_africa: One of the most interesting project I'm currently working on is the UN project ["Preventing the Financing of Terrorism by Engineering an ML Model with Financial Crime Data"](https://omdena.com/projects/ai-terrorism/) through Omdena Challenge.
 - :zap: Always on a lookout for interesting project.